ostwalprasad/ostwalprasad.github.io/_posts/2020-06-20-Algorithm behind Principal Component Analysis.markdown

+---
-# Algorithm behind Principal Component Analysis
+title: 'Algorithm behind Principal Component Analysis'
+date: 2019-01-20 14:41:57 Z
+categories:
+- machine-learning
+tags:
+- machine learning
+- regression
+- scikit-learn
+- PCA
+layout: post
+comments: true
+description: 'Principal Component Analysis Visualizations using Python '
+author: Rasik Kane
+---
 ### Motive behind Data pre-processing
 Motive behind Data Processing or Mining is obtaining data and process it to create models for analysis.
 Insights obtained from these models support decision-making process.
 Before modelling, incomplete data as well as data which does not contribute towards analysis are pre-processed using:
 * Normalization